 #4 Cuban Cocktails

-The Cuba Libre was the result of a blending of rum and Coke at the end of the Cuban War of Independence when the United States assisted the Cuban army in its fight against Spain.
+The Cuba Libre resulted from a blending of rum and Coke at the end of the Cuban War of Independence when the United States assisted the Cuban army in its fight against Spain.
 Thus the name Cuba Libre or “Free Cuba” came to be.

 The daiquiri was named after a mining town in Santiago de Cuba province.
-The rumor is that an engineer at the mine invited friends over for drinks of gin but realized he had run out.
-In a pinch, he substituted rum and added sugar, mint, and seltzer.
+The rumor is that an engineer at the mine invited friends over for gin drinks but realized he had run out.
+He substituted rum and added sugar, mint, and seltzer in a pinch.
 The result was delightful.
 One of the visitors brought the recipe to the owner of Havana’s El Floridita bar, Catalan immigrant Constantino Ribalaigua, and convinced him to offer it to his patrons.
 The rest, as they say, is history and historic.

 Three things really exploded the Cuban cocktail’s popularity: